NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Simplicity and Flexibility

-Our Judes consist of only two partseliminating the need for folding inserts and "constructing diapers."
-The inner diaper is extremely absorbent and holds up for up to 12 hours, which is why our cloth diapers can easily be used overnight.
-The outer cover, on the other hand, is waterproof and ensures the diaper does not leak.
+Our Judes consist of only two partsthere's no need for tedious folding of inserts or "building" diapers.
+The inner diaper is extremely absorbent and stays leak-proof for up to 12 hours, allowing our cloth diapers to be used overnight without any issues.
+The cover, on the other hand, is waterproof and ensures that the diaper does not leak.

 Judes are available in two sizes:

-• Size 1 fits from birth up to about 8 kg
+• Size 1 fits from birth up to approximately 8 kg

-Thanks to the velcro fastening, our diapers are continuously adjustable and can thus perfectly conform to your child's body shape.
-Flexible gussets at the legs and back ensure optimal fit and wearing comfort.
+With the hook-and-loop fastener, our diapers are infinitely adjustable and can be perfectly adapted to your child's body shape.
+Flexible cuffs on the legs and back ensure an optimal fit and wearing comfort.

-Our cloth diapers are more than just an environmentally friendly option; they are a loving companion on the need-oriented path to diaper independence.
+Our cloth diapers are more than just an eco-friendly option; they are a loving companion on the needs-oriented path to diaper freedom.
 With their help, you can create a gentle, respectful, and conscious transition that helps your child better understand themselves and their needs.

 We use cookies to ensure you get the best experience on our website.